kaaax0815/led-project-helper/README.md

 ### 🔮 Planned Features

 - [ ] Add more Information about each Strip (Total LEDs, Pixels, Power Consumptions, etc.)
-- [ ] Calculate Power Drop and needed Wire Gauge for Power Cables to and from the Strip

 ### ✨ Contribute